Hello! I’m Maia and I started Kumarah Yoga in 2018 to share my experiences and resources for teaching kids yoga and mindfulness.

 - How to Calm a Class (or a Child) Using Mindfulness

-The Resources Page is a perfect place to go to take a look at the most essential tools I use in my classroom every day to teach calming, yoga-centered classes to my students.
-You need to start there, too!
+The Resources Page is a perfect place to go for the most essential tools I use in my classroom every day to teach calming, yoga-centered classes to my students.
+Go check it out!

 I am STILL a full-time Children’s Yoga teacher at a public charter school in Minneapolis, Minnesota.

-I have learned about teaching with an equity mindset, and have through that learned more about my own path towards becoming an advocate for social justice and equity for all.
+I have learned about teaching with an equity mindset, and through that, am learning more about my own path towards becoming an advocate for social justice and equity for all.

 Join me on my unending journey!
 Reach out, contribute, correct my mistakes, and grow with me.